rerobots/docs/pages/intro.md

 An **instance** of a workspace corresponds to usage of a deployment by a user.
-Ideally, each instance of a deployment is identical modulo changes of user-defined parameters where available, but practically there may be some differences, which motivates introducing a new term.
+Ideally, each instance of a deployment is identical modulo changes of user-defined parameters where available, but practically there may be small differences.

 ## Instances